 What is an Employee Identification Number?

-An Employee Identification Number (EIN) is a unique nine-digit tax identification number that is assigned to businesses and other individuals by the (IRS) Internal Revenue Service in the U.S. It is commonly known as Federal Tax Identification Number (FTIN).
+An Employee Identification Number (EIN) is a unique nine-digit tax identification number that the Internal Revenue Service (IRS) assigns to businesses and other individuals in the U.S. It is commonly known as a Federal Tax Identification Number (FTIN).

 Where can I find my Employee Identification Number?

-If you’re an employee, you’re issued a Social Security Number (SSN) by the Social Security Administration (SSA) only if you’re a U.S. citizen or a working-eligible individual.
-If you’re not eligible for SSN, the IRS may issue you an individual Taxpayer Identification Number (ITIN) to fulfil the tax obligations.
+If you’re an employee, you’re issued a Social Security Number (SSN) by the Social Security Administration (SSA) only if you’re a U.S. citizen or a work-eligible individual.
+If you’re not eligible for an SSN, the IRS may issue you an individual Taxpayer Identification Number (ITIN) to fulfill your tax obligations.

 How do I Get an Employee Identification Number?